Akbari Sarai: Etymology

 The name can be translated as "Palace of Akbar".
 Abdul Hamid Lahori, court historian to the Emperor Shah Jahan, mentioned the building by the name Jilu Khana-e-Rauza, which means "attached court of the tomb", in his book the Padshahnama.

 Location

-The sarai quadrangle is situated in the middle of the Jahangir, to the east, and the east of Asif Khan which lies to the west of the sarai.
+The sarai quadrangle is situated in the middle of the tomb of Jahangir to the east of the sarai, and the tomb of Asif Khan to the west of the sarai.

 History

 Despite the name of the structure, Akbari Sarai was begun during the reign of Islam Shah Suri in the mid 1550s, and not during the reign of the Mughal Emperor Akbar.
 The mosque at the sarai dates from the Suri period, though the cells which line the complex, and its gateways, date from the Shah Jahan period in the mid 1600s.

 The sarai served as both a station for wayfarers, and also a mail station known as a dāk chowkī.
 The sarai was administered by an official known as a Shāhnā with several assistant caretakers.
 The 180 cells around the courtyard were used as living areas and storage spaces for luggage, weapons, and other gear carried by visitors to the tombs.
 Fodder for animals, hot and cold water, and bed steads were provided free of charge.
 The sarai also had a physician, as well as a resident baker, and a water well located outside of the walls of the sarai.
 As with many sarais, a small bazaar may have run between each gate.

 Maharajah Ranjit Singh converted the complex into a cantonment of one of his foreign generals, Musa Farangi, who used to live here with his platoon.
 The site was severely damaged during the British era, when it was used as a rail depot following the construction of the nearby rail line.